Alaala: A Martial Law Special

-Alaala: A Martial Law Special is a 2017 Filipino docudrama directed by Adolfo Alix Jr. and Rember Gelera.
+Alaala: A Martial Law Special is a 2017 Filipino documentary drama directed by Adolfo Alix Jr. and Rember Gelera.
 It stars Alden Richards as the lead role.
 The film is produced by GMA News (now GMA Integrated News) and GMA Public Affairs, in celebration of the 45th anniversary since former president Ferdinand Marcos's declaration of martial law in 1973.

 The film was released on September 17, 2017 on GMA Network's Sunday Night Box Office.

+Synopsis

+Boni Ilagan, a human rights activist leads citizens rally against President Marcos's martial law regime, where Ilagan and several human rights activists are illegally imprisoned, tortured and suffered all types of abuse in the hands of the Philippines constabulary force.